2007 IndyCar Series: Schedule

+The schedule consisted of 12 oval races, 3 road course races, and 2 street track races.

 Schedule announcements

 The full schedule was ratified on October 13, 2006.
 Instead of a single schedule announcement, the venues for the 2007 season were announced separately between August and October 2006.
 Before that, the only race beyond the Indianapolis 500 that had been confirmed was the Grand Prix of St. Petersburg on April 1, 2006.